filecoin-project/specs/data-structures.md

 	// The block Timestamp is used to enforce a form of block delay by honest miners.
 	// Unix time UTC timestamp stored as an unsigned integer Timestamp Timestamp

+  	// BlockSig is a signature over the hash of the entire block with the miners
+	// worker key to ensure that it is not tampered with after creation BlockSig Signature
 }
 ```

 #### Sharded Messages and Receipts

 The Message and MessageReceipts fields are each Cids of [sharray](sharray.md) datastructures.
 The `Messages` sharray contains the Cids of the messages that are included in the block.
 The `MessageReceipts` sharray contains the receipts directly.

 ## Message